Customization#

 Boost Parameter#

 The boost parameter specifies the amount of bias the speech system assigns to a particular word or phrase.
-The boost parameter can be positive or negative, i.e. to make the speech model more or less likely to recognize the word or phrase.
-The allowed range of values for the boost parameter is from -30 to +30.
-If the boost parameter is not specified, no bias is assigned.
+The boost value can be positive or negative, to make the speech model more or less likely to recognize the word or phrase.
+The supported range of boost values is -50 to 50; values outside this range will be clipped automatically.

-If you assign a boost value to a multi-word phrase, boost is applied to the phase in its entirety.
-For example, by assigning a boost value to the multi-word phrase “this speech recognition works”, will result in more likely recognition of this entire phrase and not the individual words within the phrase.
-The maximum number of words permitted in a phrase is 5.
+If you assign a boost value to a multi-word phrase, the boost applies to the phrase in its entirety.
+For example, assigning a boost value to the phrase “this speech recognition works” will result in more likely recognition of this entire phrase and not the individual words within the phrase.

 Single Word#